 Not all SSL certificates are created equal.
 Depending on the size and nature of your e-commerce business, you may need a specific type of SSL certificate.
 Here are the most common options:

 EV SSL certificates offer the highest level of security and trust.
-They require a thorough vetting process and display your company name in the browser’s address bar.
-This is the best option for large e-commerce websites or businesses that handle a high volume of transactions.
+They require a thorough verification process and display the organization’s name in the browser’s address bar.
+This is the best option for large e-commerce websites handling high volumes of transactions.

 If your e-commerce website has multiple subdomains (e.g., shop.yourdomain.com, blog.yourdomain.com), a Wildcard SSL certificate can secure all of them under a single certificate.